When will I see you again? Sport bids to step out of virus shadow

 -- The money-spinning IPL, which should have started on March 29, was postponed but media reports said the BCCI may aim for a tournament in September-October, ahead of the T20 World Cup in Australia.

--- The ATP and WTA will not resume tournament play until July 13 at the earliest.
+-- The ATP said it will not resume tournament play until the first week of August in Washington.

--- The French Open at Roland Garros has already been moved to Sept 20-Oct 4 although there are suggestions that it may be put back by a further week.
+-- The French Open has already been moved to Sept 20-Oct 4 although there are suggestions that it may be put back by a further week.

-It could also be played behind closed doors.
+Organisers say it could be played behind closed doors.

 -- After 10 races were either cancelled or postponed, Formula One hopes to open its season in Austria with back-to-back races on July 5 and 12.